 Removing trigger foods from your diet may improve symptoms.

 If you notice brain fog while taking medication, talk with your doctor.
-Brain fog may be a known side effect of the drug.
-Lowering your dosage or switching to another drug may improve your symptoms.
+Brain fog may be a known side effect of these medications, according to

 6. Medical conditions

 Medical conditions associated with inflammation, fatigue, or changes in blood glucose level can also cause mental fatigue.
-For example, brain fog is a symptom of chronic fatigue syndrome, which involves persistent fatigue for longer than six months.
+For example, brain fog is a symptom of chronic fatigue syndrome, which involves persistent fatigue for a prolonged period of time, according to

-People who have fibromyalgia may experience similar fogginess on a daily basis.
+People who have fibromyalgia may experience similar fogginess on a daily basis, according to a

 Other conditions that may cause brain fog include:

-See your doctor if you have persistent lack of clarity that worsens or doesn't improve.
-A single test can’t diagnose brain fog.
-Brain fog may signal an underlying issue, so your doctor will conduct a physical examination and ask about your:
+A single test cannot be used by a doctor diagnose brain fog.
+Brain fog may signal an underlying issue, so a doctor will conduct a physical examination and ask about your:

 - mental health